 8. Leopard Gecko

 The Cockatiel makes a delightful pet that is surprisingly very intelligent and affectionate.
 He can even pick up a word or two if you’re patient.
 This bird responds well to handling and genuinely seems to enjoy the attention.
-The essential thing is to make sure his cage is out of drafts.
-Toys are vital, too, to keep this curious avian from chewing anything inappropriate when you let out for some exercise.
+The essential thing is to make sure his cage is out of drafty areas.
+Toys are vital, too, to keep this curious avian from chewing anything inappropriate when you let him out for some exercise.